CyberPointer/task-airport/README.md

 ```
 http://localhost:8080/api/flight/6902/date/2017-12-16T12:37:42%20-01:00
 ```
-Api responds with flight information in JSON:
+Api responds with information about concrete flight's weight in kg, in JSON format:
 ```
  {
     "cargoWeight": "1917",